Directory Services and 911 Listings

 Online Directory Changes

 Student employees and graduate assistants will not appear in the directory.
-Changes can be submitted online.
+Changes can be made online.

 Caller ID Directory Changes